 6. Know your Lone Workers Location

 For lone workers who are travelling to a work site or constantly in transit (truckers, for example) it’s important that you know their location.
-A lone worker app with gps tracking can help with this.
+A lone worker app with GPS monitoring can help with this.

 Want help with your lone worker check in procedure?
 Here at Ok Alone we have years of experience and our lone worker app and work alone system make it easy to manage your employees check ins.
 Get started today with a 7 day free trial.